Asbestosis: Legal issues

+On 21 December 1906 H. Montague Murray, M.D., F.R.C.P., testified before a British committee concerning a patient who died in April 1900.
+Murray indicated that fibrosis of the lungs caused by asbestos dust was a plausible cause of the patient's death.

-The death of English textile worker Nellie Kershaw in 1924 from pulmonary asbestosis was the first case to be described in medical literature, and the first published account of disease attributed to occupational asbestos exposure.
+The death of English textile worker Nellie Kershaw in 1924 from pulmonary asbestosis was the first case to be described in medical literature, and the first published account of disease definitely attributed to occupational asbestos exposure.
 However, her former employers (Turner Brothers Asbestos) denied that asbestosis even existed because the medical condition was not officially recognised at the time.
 As a result, they accepted no liability for her injuries and paid no compensation, either to Kershaw during her final illness or to her family after her death.
 Even so, the findings of the inquest into her death were highly influential insofar as they led to a parliamentary enquiry by the British Parliament.
 The enquiry formally acknowledged the existence of asbestosis, recognised that it was hazardous to health and concluded that it was irrefutably linked to the prolonged inhalation of asbestos dust.
 Having established the existence of asbestosis on a medical and judicial basis, the report resulted in the first Asbestos Industry Regulations being published in 1931, which came into effect on 1 March 1932.

 The first lawsuits against asbestos manufacturers occurred in 1929.
 Since then, many lawsuits have been filed against asbestos manufacturers and employers, for neglecting to implement safety measures after the link between asbestos, asbestosis and mesothelioma became known (some reports seem to place this as early as 1898 in modern times).
 The liability resulting from the sheer number of lawsuits and people affected has reached billions of U.S. dollars.
 The amounts and method of allocating compensation have been the source of many court cases, and government attempts at resolution of existing and future cases.

 To date, about 100 companies have declared bankruptcy at least partially due to asbestos-related liability.
 In accordance with Chapter 11 and § 524(g) of the U.S. federal bankruptcy code, a company may transfer its liabilities and certain assets to an asbestos personal injury trust, which is then responsible for compensating present and future claimants.
 Since 1988, 60 trusts have been established to pay claims with about $37 billion in total assets.
 From 1988 through 2010, analysis from the United States Government Accountability Office indicates that trusts have paid about 3.3 million claims valued at about $17.5 billion.